lzell/AIProxySwift/README.md

 ]
 ```

-2. In the AIProxy dashboard, configure your service to use the base URL of your Azure deployment *up to* the `/v1/messages` path component.
+2. In the AIProxy dashboard, configure your service to use the base URL of your Azure deployment *up to but not including* the `/v1/messages` path component.

 ***